Vienna for Lovers: From the amorous to the apathetic – there is something for everyone this February 14th

 How about taking a Fiaker ride?
 While they usually take standard tourist routes, Vienna’s Fiaker are actually licensed to drive on any street in the city, so they can take you to your favorite setting for romance.
 You might, for example, ride out to the Prater amusement park and have dinner on the Riesenrad (Giant Ferris Wheel) erected in 1897 for the Golden Jubilee of Emperor Franz Josef.
 Gaze out across the city over champagne and canapés or indulge in a more extravagant dinner while taking in the breathtaking nightscape of Vienna seen from above.
 Either way, a fitting celebration of the season of love – just don’t quote The Third Man; murder and betrayal can ruin the mood.

-To avoid the crowds, consider celebrating on February 13 at the Johann Strauss Ball at the Kursalon, where the Waltz King himself enjoyed some of his early successes.
+To avoid the crowds, consider celebrating the day before Valentine’s Day at the Johann Strauss Ball at the Kursalon, where the Waltz King himself enjoyed some of his early successes.
 Sink knee-deep into the magic of Viennese ball culture, dressed to the nines as you dance the night away.
 The evening begins at 21:00 and includes a dance workshop to brush up your technique before you start swirling around in three-quarter time, throwing caution to the wind.
 And why not?

 Alternately, take your Fiaker to the Marriott, for one of their Be My Valentine evenings on that weekend.
 You can choose between an elegantly appointed dinner buffet at the Parkring Restaurant or Festsaal (opens 19:00, €53), or à la carte at the Garden Café (opens 18:00, €36).
 Or just come for the live music: pop starlet Caroline Kreutzberger and her sister Sabrina at 19:00 will be followed by old-school crooner Louie Austen at 21:00, both performing admission-free in the Cascade Bar, a deliciously cheesy dive with soft neon lights and waterfalls flowing down a huge boulder, giving it a decidedly Vegas feel.